nnellans/terraform-guide/README.md

   - Linux: `export TF_VAR_varName=value`
   - PowerShell: `$env:TF_VAR_varName = 'value'`
 - Using a file with a `.tfvars` extension that lists Variable names and their values
-  - Option 1: Terraform will automatically load your file if it is placed in your Root Module and it is named `terraform.tfvars` or `*.auto.tfvars`
+  - Option 1: Terraform CLI will automatically load your file if it is placed in your Root Module and it is named `terraform.tfvars` or `*.auto.tfvars`
-  - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform plan -var-file=somefile.tfvars`
+  - Option 2: Pass your tfvars file with the `-var-file` switch: `terraform.exe plan -var-file=somefile.tfvars`
 - You can pass a value with the `-var` switch: `terraform plan -var "name=value"`
-- If not set by any other method, then Terraform will interactively prompt you for a value when you run `terraform apply`
+- If not set by any other method, then Terraform CLI will interactively prompt you for a value when you run `terraform apply`
 - Values are loaded in the following order, with the later options taking precedence over earlier ones:
   - Environment Variables
   - `terraform.tfvars` files